Registered Nurse Resume Example

 List your highest nursing degree first.
 Include the school name, graduation year, and location.
 This helps recruiters quickly see you meet the baseline for experienced roles.

-Don’t forget your RN license details-state, license number, and expiration.
+Don’t forget your RN license details-state, license number, and expiration, and consider including a cover letter to further support your application.
 If you’ve got multiple state licenses or a compact license, show that clearly for more flexibility.

 Add advanced credentials like BSN, MSN, or a DNP if you have them.
 These can boost your application, especially for leadership or specialized positions.